nicotsou/nicotsou.com/content/blog/how-to-structure-your-prompts/index.md

 </aside>

 To enhance your prompts further, consider incorporating additional contextual elements.
-This includes providing relevant technical documentation and background information, backing up your prompts with supporting statistics and data, include previous conversation history, and the last message from the user that the LLM needs to respond to.
+This includes providing relevant technical documentation and background information, backing up your prompts with supporting statistics and data, including previous conversation history, and the last message from the user that the LLM needs to respond to.

 ---